 A step by step guide to help you use each charger is available at esb.ie/ecars or in the ecar connect App.

 Standard charging

-Standard chargers (up to 22kW alternating current (AC)) can charge your car in approximately one to six hours.
+Standard chargers (<22kW AC) can charge your car in approximately 1-6 hours.
 These chargers are typically found on-street or in car parks.

 Fast charging